reflexivesecurity/reflex-aws-cloudfront-viewer-tls-protocol/README.md

 # reflex-aws-cloudfront-viewier-tls-protocol

-A reflex rule to ensure CloudFront distributions meet a minimum TLS version.
+A reflex rule to detect that Cloudfront distribution viewer certificates meet a minimum TLS version.

 ORIGIN